 Welcome to ASK Acupuncture Blog!
-I enjoy keeping up with research in my specialty areas and I publish articles that may be of interest to my patients.
+My name is Abigail Ballaban.
+I am a Licensed Acupuncturist and a Board Certified Chinese medicinal herbalist in Portland, Oregon.
+I enjoy keeping up with the latest research and news articles in my specialty areas – acupuncture and Chinese medicine for maternal and women’s health, vision loss, pain management, and emotional health.
+In my blog I curate and publish links to articles that may be of interest to my patients.
+Enjoy!